July 23, 2025, 2:04 pm | Read time: 6 minutes

 “Patience is key to building trust and closeness.
 The more guidance your dog gets from you and knows that you safely guide them through life, the easier it is for everyone!”

-How did your surroundings react to your decision to adopt a rescue dog?
+How did your environment react to your decision to adopt a rescue dog?

 “Everyone thought it was great!”

-Vera Int-Veen wants to train Poppy as a therapy dog for nursing homes
+Vera Int-Veen wants to train Poppy as a visiting dog for nursing homes

 What advice would you give to people who want to adopt a dog—perhaps even from abroad?

 “No matter where the dog comes from, you have to take the time to help the dog settle in well.
-You must be willing to put your own needs aside, at least for a while.
-You can’t expect the dog to be left alone for hours right away, and you can’t expect them to do everything as you want.
+You have to be willing, at least for a while, to put your own needs aside.
+You can’t expect the dog to stay alone for hours right away, and you can’t expect them to do everything the way you want.
 And: You definitely need a great network of people who can take the dog when you want to do things alone or simply don’t have time to properly care for them!”

 Do you work with a dog trainer, or do you train alone?

-“We have a wonderful dog trainer with whom we’re training Poppy to be a therapy dog.
-We want to visit nursing homes or similar places with Poppy later to bring some joy to people.
-Petra from lilahund reached out to us because she wants to show that rescue dogs can also be trained as therapy, educational, and even therapy dogs.
+“We have a wonderful dog trainer with whom we’re training Poppy to be a visiting dog.
+We’d like to take Poppy to nursing homes or similar places later to bring a little joy to people.
+Petra from lilahund reached out to us because she wants to show that rescue dogs can also be trained as therapy, educational, and visiting dogs.
 With this training, we had the perfect start from the beginning!”

 “We picked up Poppy at 3:30 a.m. at a highway rest stop”